Immanuel Kant: Later work

 He also wrote a number of semi-popular essays on history, religion, politics, and other topics.
-These works were-well received by Kant's contemporaries and confirmed his preeminent status in eighteenth-century philosophy.
+These works were well received by Kant's contemporaries and confirmed his preeminent status in eighteenth-century philosophy.
 There were several journals devoted solely to defending and criticizing Kantian philosophy.
 Despite his success, philosophical trends were moving in another direction.
-Many of Kant's most important disciples and followers (including Reinhold, Beck, and Fichte) transformed the Kantian position.
+Many of Kant's most important disciples and followers (including Karl Leonhard Reinhold, Jakob Sigismund Beck, and Johann Gottlieb Fichte) transformed the Kantian position.
 The progressive stages of revision of Kant's teachings marked the emergence of German idealism.
-Kant opposed these developments and publicly denounced Fichte in an open letter in 1799.
-It was one of his final acts expounding a stance on philosophical questions.
+In what was one of his final acts expounding a stance on philosophical questions, Kant opposed these developments and publicly denounced Fichte in an open letter in 1799.

 In 1800, a student of Kant named Gottlob Benjamin Jäsche (1762–1842) published a manual of logic for teachers called Logik, which he had prepared at Kant's request.
 Jäsche prepared the Logik using a copy of a textbook in logic by Georg Friedrich Meier entitled Excerpt from the Doctrine of Reason, in which Kant had written copious notes and annotations.
 The Logik has been considered of fundamental importance to Kant's philosophy, and the understanding of it.
 The great 19th-century logician Charles Sanders Peirce remarked, in an incomplete review of Thomas Kingsmill Abbott's English translation of the introduction to Logik, that "Kant's whole philosophy turns upon his logic."
-Also, Robert Schirokauer Hartman and Wolfgang Schwarz wrote in the translators' introduction to their English translation of the Logik, "Its importance lies not only in its significance for the Critique of Pure Reason, the second part of which is a restatement of fundamental tenets of the Logic, but in its position within the whole of Kant's work."
+Also, Robert S. Hartman and Wolfgang Schwarz wrote in the translators' introduction to their English translation of the Logik, "Its importance lies not only in its significance for the Critique of Pure Reason, the second part of which is a restatement of fundamental tenets of the Logic, but in its position within the whole of Kant's work."